semihM/project_smok/README.md

          "{" | open brace      | 123 | \x7B
          "}" | close brace      | 125 | \x7D

-      + Using these values will result in shorter maximum command lengths, because a single character gets replaced with 4.
+      + Using these values will result in shorter maximum command lengths, since a single character gets replaced with 4.

-      + All hex values assumed to be in range [1-255].
+      + All hex values assumed to be in range **[\x01-\xFF]**.
+But only the ones mentioned above get replaced!

       + This process is made easier using [hex_string command](#hex_string) in chat.